 MEADOWSWEET – 50 Seeds

 A tea to “make the heart merry and joyful”.
-The hot infusion of Meadowsweet plant (Filipendula ulmaria) leaf and flowers is anti-inflamatory and pain relieving.
+The hot infusion of Meadowsweet plant (Filipendula ulmaria) leaf and flowers is anti-inflammatory and pain-relieving.
 Drunk several times a day is a treatment for influenza and rheumatism.
 The leaves were also a strewing herb.
-Golden, almond scented flowers are utilised in pot pourri.
+Golden, almond-scented flowers are utilised in potpourri.
 This herb was sacred to the ancient Druids.
-The name sake of Aspirin.
-Meadowsweet is a native of Europe and is adaptable to most well drained soils in an open, sunny position.
+The namesake of Aspirin.
+Meadowsweet is a native of Europe and is adaptable to most well-drained soils in an open, sunny position.
 Flower heads occur in late summer and autumn.
 A perennial plant, growing to 1m x 0.75m.

 The leaf should be harvested when the plant comes into flower.

 Meadowsweet has traditionally been used to treat excess gastric acids such as in reflux oesophagitis, gastritis and peptic ulceration.
 It is thought to reduce inflammation of the bowel, joints and bladder so thought to be useful in colitis, irritable bowel syndrome, diarrhoea, rheumatic conditions, cystitis and urethritis.
 It also can help in the treatment of fever and the common cold.

 Propagation notes will be supplied with a seed packet.